How a Memorandum of Understanding (MoU) can help your business

 Last updated: 2020-10-13 (originally published on 2019-03-14) — by Maeva Slotine

 What is it?

-MoU stands for Memorandum of Understanding.
-It’s a milestone towards the realisation of a project with the input of different parties and is used at the Intention Stage of a project.
+MoU stands for Memorandum of Understanding but they are also known as heads of terms, letters of intent, or term sheets It’s a milestone towards the realisation of a project with the input of different parties and is used at the Intention Stage of a project.